 - 1. The stone-cutter earned his living by cutting out slabs from a big mountain for grave stones or for houses. - 2.
 No, the mountain spirit was not an evil one.
-It was a kind spirit because it appeared

-- now and then before people and helped them in many ways to become rich and prosperous. - 3.
+It was a kind spirit because it appeared now and then before people and helped them in many ways to become rich and prosperous. - 3.
 When the stone-cutter wished to be a rich man, the spirit answered him, 'Your wish is heard; a rich man you shall be!'
 And when he reached home, he found a stately palace with a splendid bed in place of his wooden hut. - 4.
 One evening, the rich stone-cutter saw through the window of his house a little carriage passing by, drawn by servants dressed in blue and silver.
 In the carriage sat a prince, and over his head a golden umbrella was held to protect him from the sun's rays. - 5.
 When the stone-cutter became the sun, he felt himself proud of his power.
 But when a cloud covered his face, and hid the earth from him, he cried in anger and wished to be a cloud and mightier than the sun. - 6.
 At last, the stone-cutter learned to be satisfied with what he was in the beginning, i.e., a stone-cutter, and then he never longed to be something or somebody else.
-He never asked for things he did not have.
+He never asked for things he did not have. - 7.
+At last, the woodcutter learned to be satisfied with whatever he had, and did not long to be something or somebody else.

-A. With the help of the meanings given below find out their synonyms from the text.
+A. Look at the words/pharases given below and find out their synonyms from the text:

-- 1. scorched
+1. scorched

-- 2. wrath
+2. wrath

-- 3. scanty
+3. scanty

+4. stalely

+5. contented

+6. mightier

-- 4. stalely - 5. contented - 6. mightier - B. Use the following words in our own sentences. - 1.
-The carpenter made beautiful furniture so he had plenty of customers. - 2.
+B. Use the following words in our own sentences:

+- 1. The carpenter made beautiful furniture so he had plenty of customers. - 2.
 Some poor people live in wooden houses. - 3.
 We use an umbrella to protect ourselves from the sun and rain. - 4.
 Rich people are mostly proud of their riches. - 5.
 Most deserts receive scanty rainfall. - 6.
 The sun proved to be mightier than the wind.